Simple Italian Mac and Cheese + Video

 Make this meal more filling or stretch the servings to feed a crowd!
 Feel free to get creative with your favorite mix-ins and combinations.

 When there are 5 minutes left on the penne, stir 2 cups of frozen peas or broccoli into the pot.
 Cover with a lid to bring back to a boil and strain together when done.

 Or, stir in a few handfuls of fresh baby spinach after the pasta and sauce have been combined.
-Let it sit for a few minutes so the spinach can wilt before serving.

 After draining the penne, add it back to the pan with some cooked chicken or turkey.